guildai/guildai/guild/tests/run-impl.md

     ... """)

     >>> run(cwd, opspec="op")
-    Resolving foo dependency
+    WARNING: cannot find a suitable run for required resource 'foo' Resolving foo dependency
     run failed because a dependency was not met: could not resolve 'operation:foo' in foo resource: no suitable run for foo